War Chanter

 A Conductor is one who actively directs the flow of battle.
 They take the lead, employing style and know-how to deal with their enemies.
 Their ability to assess and direct their allies in the heat of battle has earned them the respect of friend and foe alike.

-Beginning at 3rd level, whenever you hit with a weapon attack, the next weapon attack against that creature has advantage until the start of your next turn.
+- War Chant of Coordination: whenever you or an ally hits with a weapon attack, the next weapon attack against that creature has advantage until the start of your next turn.

 Big Show